Meetings

 Through registrations you can have capacity control of the attendance for a meeting.
 With this feature, for instance, you can limit how many people could attend to the meeting, or you can know before the start of a meeting if you need to find a bigger room to have the meeting.

-Enabling this feature will add a button so that participants can express their wish to go to the meeting.
-Depending in how this feature is configured, then:
+Enabling this feature adds a button so that participants can express their wish to go to the meeting.
+Depending on the configuration:

-• It’s possible to define how many slots are available for controling the maximum capacity for this meeting
+• It’s possible to define how many slots are available for controlling the maximum capacity for this meeting

-• A custom registration form for asking information to participants can be configured
+• You can configure a custom registration form for asking information from participants

 • Administrators can make invitations to other participants or people that aren’t registered on the platform

-• It’s possible to control attendance to the meeting through check-in codes - for example if you want to verify attendees have a valid ticket when they arrive at an event.
+• It’s possible to control attendance to the meeting through registration codes - for example if you want to verify attendees have a valid ticket when they arrive at an event.

-When registering to attend a meeting, users are presented with the option to show their attendance publicly, and also whether they are attending on behalf of another group.
+When registering to attend a meeting, users have the option to show their attendance publicly, and also whether they're attending on behalf of another group.

 register-meeting